muzzley/yun-muzzley-lock/README.md

 1) Login on our [developers website](https://www.muzzley.com/developers) (or create a new account) and open the Apps page.

-2) Now click on Create App and give your Muzzley App a name and a description like "Arduino Yun" and "Arduino Yun Muzzley example".
+2) Now click on Create App and give your Muzzley App a name and a description like "Arduino Yun" and "Arduino YÚN Muzzley example".

 3) Select the Integration Type as "Cloud to Device" and add a name to the Provider field like "Arduino".
 It reffers to the manufacturers name that is integrating their products with us.